uwdata/mosaic-framework-example/docs/mosaic-duckdb-wasm.md

 ```

 The `vg` argument to the data loader callback is exactly the same API instance that is ultimately returned by `vgplot`.
-Perhaps this feels a bit circular, with `vg` provided to a callback, with the ultimate result being a reference to `vg`... why the gymnastics?
+Perhaps this feels a bit circular, with `vg` provided to a callback, with the ultimate result being a reference to `vg`.
+Why the gymnastics?

 We want to have access to the API to support data loading, using Mosaic's helper functions to install extensions and load data files.
-At the same time, we don't want to assign the _outer_ `vg` variable until data loading is complete.
-That way, downstream code that uses the API to build visualizations will not get evaluated by the Observable runtime until _after_ data loading is complete.
+At the same time, we don't want to assign the _outer_ `vg` variable until data loading is complete, ensuring downstream code that uses the API will not be evaluated by the Observable runtime until DuckDB is ready.

-Once `vg` is assigned, the data will be loaded, and we can use the API to create [visualizations](https://uwdata.github.io/mosaic/vgplot/),
+Once `vg` is assigned, the data has been loaded, and we can evaluate API calls for creating [visualizations](https://uwdata.github.io/mosaic/vgplot/),
 [inputs](https://uwdata.github.io/mosaic/inputs/),
 [params](https://uwdata.github.io/mosaic/core/#params), and
 [selections](https://uwdata.github.io/mosaic/core/#selections).